auth0/docs/articles/quickstart/native/ionic3/01-login.md

 ### Profile doesn't show after successful login

-This is not actually an issue with your code, but is an Ionic quirk.
-You can generally fix this by turning on live reload when you run your app in the emulator, and adding an alert in your `auth.service.ts` that simply creates a notification with the JSON stringified contents of the `authResult` in the `Client.authorize()` callback.
+This is not actually an issue with your code, but is an Ionic quirk when running in an emulator (generally iOS).
+You can use a real device, or generally fix this by turning on live reload when you run your app in the emulator, and adding an alert in your `auth.service.ts` that simply creates a notification with the JSON stringified contents of the `authResult` in the `Client.authorize()` callback.
 This will generally fix the issue, and then you can remove the alert and everything should work normally.